openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

   - Check whether each `ResourceDistribution` is matched with the workload or namespace, if so, replica and synchronize its resource.

 3. Delete
-- Benefiting from `OwnerReference`, the resource and its replicas will be cleaned when the `ResourceDistribution` is deleted.
+- Benefiting from `OwnerReference`, the replicas will be cleaned when the `ResourceDistribution` is deleted.

 ## Implementation History
 - [ ] 07/19/2021: Proposal submission